pydata/pydata-google-auth/docs/source/contributing.rst

 --------------

 Writing good code is not just about what you write.
 It is also about *how* you write it.
-During testing on Travis-CI, several tools will be run to check your code for stylistic errors.
+During testing on CircleCI, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
 Thus, good style is a requirement for submitting code to *pydata-google-auth*.